Oliver Rees

 Planes coming to LHR usually land in a westerly direction

 Yes, I can (and often do) open FlightRadar24 to find out where the plane above me has come from - but monitoring the origin of an arriving aircraft every 20 seconds is slightly disruptive to getting anything in life done.
+(And that's without mentioning the circling helicopters).

 ADSB